tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ### 7. Instructor Do: Symmetric Cryptography (10 min)

-Time to introduce the concept of symmetric cryptography.
+In this activity, students will be introduced to the concept of symmetric cryptography.

+Open the session slides, move to the "Symmetric Cryptography" section and highlight the following:

-* Explain to the students that symmetric cryptography means "one key" to "one lock" -- hence the "symmetry."
+* Symmetric cryptography means "one key" to "one lock" -- hence the "symmetry."

-* If you wanted to share the contents of a locked box, you would have to also give away the key (or a copy).
+* If you want to share the contents of a locked box, you would have to also give away the key (or a copy).

 * This is the same technique used to encrypt your hard drive or password-protect a document.
 It's used to protect "data at rest" aka data that is not moving across a network.

 ![lock](https://image.shutterstock.com/image-photo/macro-shot-antique-weathered-vintage-600w-551871160.jpg)

-Open up the [Secretbox demo](https://tweetnacl.js.org/#/secretbox) from TweetNacl.js.
+Open your browser and navigate to the [Secretbox demo](https://tweetnacl.js.org/#/secretbox) from TweetNacl.js.

-This tool demonstrates symmetric and asymmetric crypto, as well as hashing, signing, and verifying messages.
+* This tool demonstrates symmetric and asymmetric crypto, as well as hashing, signing, and verifying messages.

-* Explain to the students that this JavaScript library contains all of the cryptography tools we need to get our job done.
+Explain to the students that this `JavaScript` library contains all of the cryptography tools we need to get our job done.

-  Don't worry, you'll become very familiar with these tools the more you work with blockchains.
+Comment to students that they shouldn't worry, they will become very familiar with these tools the more they work with blockchains.

 Type an arbitrary message into the `Message` box:

 ![symmetric message](Images/symmetric-message.png)

-* Reinforce that this message is a secret, and could be some corporate or health data that needs protecting
+Reinforce that this message is a secret, and could be some corporate or health data that needs protecting

 Generate a random symmetric key by clicking the `Random` button in the `Key` field:

 ![symmetric key](Images/symmetric-key.png)

-* Explain that this key is just like using a password that you would think of on your own.
+Explain that this key is just like using a password that you would think of on your own.

 * In this case, we're going to let the tool generate a random, secure key for us.